 Quintessential Careers provides the following example of a good response for a behavioral-based interview question asking about a situation when the candidate demonstrated good problem solving skills:

-- Situation/task (ST): The Stetson Reporter, and large numbers of long-term advertisers were not renewing contracts.
+- Situation/task (ST): I was selected as editor of the campus newspaper and large numbers of long-term advertisers were not renewing contracts.
 The challenge was to increase the revenue.

-- Action (A): I designed a new promotional packet to go with the rate sheet and compared the benefits of Reporter circulation with other ad media in the area.
+- Action (A): I designed a new promotional packet to go with the rate sheet and compared the benefits of the campus paper circulation with other ad media in the area.
 I also set-up a special training session for the account executives with a School of Business Administration professor who discussed competitive selling strategies.